Christmas | Honoring the Messiah’s Birth

 4) Watch Family Movies and Spend Time Together

 These are times to create your own family traditions.
 Is there a favorite holiday movie your family loves?
 Watch it together.
 Do you have a family game you enjoy playing?
-Gather some snacks, get out some games, and enjoy the gift of time that the Lord has given you in this season.
+Gather some snacks, get out some games, and enjoy the gift of time that the Lord has given you this season.

 5) Host or Attend a Candlelight Service and Sing Songs